 2. During installation you will be asked to select a Web server to run the phpMyAdmin interface.
 Select either Apache or lighttpd and press enter.

 3. You will be asked to configure a database for phpMyAdmin.
 Select Yes and press enter.

-4. Provide a password for the database administrative user.
+4. Provide the password used when installing mysql-server for the database administrative user.

 5. Provide a MySQL application password for phpmyadmin.